sharan-naribole/sharan-naribole.github.io-old/_posts/2017-02-26-h1b-eda-part-II.markdown

 In Figure 2, I assume each certified H-1B application corresponds to a unique H-1B visa.
 Accordingly, if an employer's 8500 H-1B visa applications were certified then it's percentage share in the 85,000 visa cap is 10%.
 I use the CASE_STATUS column in the records to find out if a H-1B Visa petition has been certified or not.

+**UPDATE:** The CASE_STATUS field denotes the status of the application after LCA processing.
+Certified applications are filed with USCIS for H-1B approval. **CASE_STATUS: CERTIFIED does not mean the applicant got his/her H-1B visa approved, it just means that he/she is eligible to file an H-1B.** The random allocation is performed in the next stage by USCIS.
+For more details on this update, read this [discussion](https://www.kaggle.com/nsharan/h-1b-visa/discussion/30691#post170928) on Kaggle.
+Credits go to [Jagan Gurumurthy](https://www.kaggle.com/jagang) for figuring this out.

+Based on this update, this plot represents the scenario when the companies shown in the figure have 100% success in the random allocation.

 *Observations from Figure 2:*

 1. Over 90% of the certified H-1B visa applications belong to the employers